AdityaPalakurty/Multi-Class-Object-Detecetion-in-Satellite-Imagery/README.md

 an algorithm to detect and identify the objects that is “YOU ONLY LOOK ONCE” (YOLO) algorithm.
 This project is based on deep learning approach to solve the problem of object detection and recognition.

+**Note: **
+This project was accomplished by drawing insights from open literature and online resources available on the internet.
+I also extend my gratitude to the various websites/companies like Ultralytics,kaggle that provided valuable information, contributing to the completion of this project.